osisoft/OCS-Docs/content/api-reference/tenant/tenant-namespaces.md

 <a id="opIdNamespace_Update"></a>

-Updates the `Namespace` information: description; the `AccessControlList` and owner's `Trustee` can only be updated through their own routes.
+Updates the `Namespace` information for an active namespace: name, description, and cross-region processing opt-in; the `AccessControlList` and owner's `Trustee` can only be updated through their own routes.

 <h3>Request</h3>